Denisolt/flickr_downloader/README.md

 </br>
 So I wrote a code to do that. </br>
 In order to use this you will need an API key and secret Key for Flickr, </br>
-also code will ask you for the userID of the album you want to download and the albums ID as well. </br>
+However I have left my API keys in there for everyone to use </br>
-After that, you will be asked what quality of the pictures you want. </br>
+You will be asked to enter wether you want to search by the 'tag' or by the 'album'</br>
-I ran into a little problem where some of the photos were unnamed, so had to improvise. </br>
+The quality is set to download the highest all the time. </br>
-All the pictures will be saved into a folder called 'images; </br>
+All the pictures will be saved into a folder called 'images/tag or albumID'; </br>
-Do not worry, code will create a folder by itself. </br>
+If folders do not exist, they will be automatically generated </br>
 ![alt tag](https://raw.githubusercontent.com/Denisolt/flickr_album_downloader/master/process.gif)</br>

-## Dependancies:
+## Dependencies:
 - beautifulsoup4==4.6.0
 - bs4==0.0.1
 - certifi==2017.4.17